How to Configure the Administration Interface Server

 Setting Up Connection Security

 The Connection security allows you to set the required minimum TLS version and to install a new X.509 certificate.
 To set up Connection Security, go to Administration › Connection Security tab.
-FileZilla Pro Enterprise Server at installation time generates a self-signed certificate for immediate use or testing.
-The details pertaining to the existing certificate are presented at the bottom of the Connection Security tab.

 You can install a new certificate or reissue an existing one at any time.
-We offer these methods
+We offer these methods:

 • Provide a certificate: Upload a certificate you already have, or enter it directly.
 You can also use a